xdevplatform/search-tweets-ruby/README.md

 + Can manage an array of filters, making requests for each.
 + Returns total count for entire request period.
-+ Flexible ways to specify search period.
++ Supports flexible ways to specify search period.
 E.g., ```-s 7d``` specifies the past week.
-Other patterns such as "YYYY-MM-DD HH:mm" are also supported.
+Other patterns such as ```YYYY-MM-DD HH:mm```, standard Twitter ISO timestamps, and the enterprise ```YYYYMMDDhhmm``` pattern are also supported.
 + Writes to files or standard out.
+(Writing to a datastore... coming soon?)
++ Can stop making requests after a specified number.
+If your search query and period match millions of Tweets that would require hundreds of requests, you could have the client stop after four requests by adding the ```-x 4``` argument.
 + Works with:
 	+ Premium Search Tweets: 30-day API
 	+ Enterprise 30-Day Search API